-This 9ec course consist of 3 parts: Behavioural Decision Making, Managing People and Organising, which are handled in an integrated way.
+This course consist of 3 parts (Behavioural Decision Making, Managing People and Organising), which are handled in an integrated way.
 Benefits are a better understanding of correlations between the parts and how to learn to view these parts or topics in a coherent manner.
-Every part however has its own lecturers, grading and testing.
-Below is the information for the first of the three parts: Behavioral Decision Making.
+During a period of 4 months nine intervision sessions will be held.
+Every part however has its own grading and testing.
+Completing succesfully this integrated course will add 9 EC to your total EC score.

 Decision making appears to be a critical determinant of organizational effectiveness whether we are discussing a football team, an army, a street gang or a multinational corporation.
 In this course we will highlight the critical roles of power, conflicts and relationships for successful decision making in organizations.
 The course is designed according to four main parts:

 The challenges of power and influence in organizations The nature of relationships and social networks The critical role of decision making Conflict Management and Negotiation

 By the end of the course, the student should be able to:

 understand the contingent nature of decision making: being able to identify what forms of decision making fit with which organizational contexts analyze organizations as networks of semi-autonomous actors with different agendas analyze the consequences of conflict for organizational dynamics understand the apparent difference between the concepts of leadership and management understand the bases of power and the role of followers in creating and supporting leaders understand the concept of negotiation.